filakhtov/gentoo-use-docs/www-client/chromium.md

 ### system-ffmpeg
 Pass the `ffmpeg` and `opus` parameters to the `--system-libraries` option for the `build/linux/unbundle/replace_gn_files.py` script to replace bundled FFmpeg library with the system-wide version to link against.

 It is recommended to disable this flag for maximum Chromium stability.

+### system-harfbuzz
+Pass the `use_system_harfbuzz=true` option to the `gn gen` command.
+Link against the system-wide version of the HarfBuzz text shaping library, instead of building and using the one bundled with the Chromium source code.

+It is recommended to disable this flag for maximum Chromium stability.